-Conditions began to change in May 2016, with above average to highest on record rainfall across the catchment over winter and spring, with particularly high rainfall in June and September 2016.
-Maximum temperatures were average to below average over winter.
+Following a period of very hot and dry conditions between spring 2012 and autumn 2016, conditions began to change in May 2016, with highest on record rainfall across parts of the catchment during winter and spring.
 Burrendong Dam filled to 100 per cent of capacity on 4 September 2016 (up from 11 per cent of capacity in early May).
 Good rainfall, tributary flows and releases under airspace operations of the Flood Mitigation Zone (FMZ) in Burrendong Dam in late 2016 and early 2017 contributed to widespread inundation in the Macquarie Marshes.
 All areas of river red gum woodland in the Marshes were inundated, improving the condition of wetland vegetation.
 Flooding triggered large-scale colonial and general waterbird breeding, with at least 21 colonies recorded in the Marshes.
 Managed environmental water (a mix of NSW and Commonwealth water sources) was delivered immediately following the cessation of Flood Mitigation Zone flows to maintain water levels in key colonial waterbird colonies and foraging areas.

-Conditions began to dry again over summer 2016-17, with average to very much below average rainfall, and very much above average to highest on record maximum temperatures.
-However, rainfall in March 2017 was average to above average across the catchment.
-Environmental water (Commonwealth and NSW) was delivered in April and May 2017 as part of two separate watering actions to support native fish in response to natural tributary flows.
-Environmental water was used to: support the post spawning dispersal of native fish in the mid-Macquarie River and Marshes; and to provide connectivity between the lower Macquarie and Barwon rivers to provide opportunities for the movement of native fish between the catchments.
+Although conditions began to dry again over summer 2016-17, good rainfall occurred in March 2017 across the catchment.
+Environmental water (Commonwealth and NSW) was delivered in April and May 2017 as part of two watering actions to support native fish in response to natural tributary flows.
+Environmental water was used to: support the post spawning dispersal of native fish in the mid-Macquarie River and Marshes; and to provide connectivity between the lower Macquarie and Barwon rivers, providing opportunities for the movement of native fish between the catchments.

-Rainfall has been variable through 2017-18, with below average to very much below average rainfall in the catchment over winter, very much below to above average rainfall in spring and summer, and very much below average to below average rainfall in autumn.
-Temperatures have been very warm, particularly in winter, with very much above average to highest on record temperatures recorded.
-Above average to very much above average temperatures persisted through spring, summer and into autumn.
+Rainfall was variable during 2017-18, but was well below average during the year.
+Temperatures were warm, particularly during winter, with highest on record temperatures recorded.
 Environmental water (Commonwealth and NSW) was delivered between July and November 2017, to support wetland vegetation, waterbirds and native fish in the Macquarie River and Marshes.